kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 	.. note::

 		The median is the most robust estimator of the sample location: it has a breakdown of 50%, which means that just under 50% of the data need to be replaced with unusual values before the median breaks down as a suitable estimate.
 The mean on the other hand has a breakdown value of :math:`1/n`, as only one of the data points needs to be unusual to cause the mean to be a poor estimate.
-To computer the median in R, use the ``median(x)`` function on a vector ``x``.
+To compute the median in R, use the ``median(x)`` function on a vector ``x``.

 	Governments will report the median income, rather than the mean, to avoid influencing the value with the few very high earners and the many low earners.
 The median income per person is a more fair measure of location in this case.